 Sam disengaged his fingers and dragged the chair around to the side of the bed.
 The chill of the plastic bit through his jeans.
 He put his hand back over Gil's.
 Such a long time ago, their fingers had laced together as if they belonged that way.
-Sam remembered the first time Gil had held his hand, how he had touched each finger and said, "T've always noticed your hands.
+Sam remembered the first time Gil had held his hand, how he had touched each finger and said, "I've always noticed your hands.
 They're so small to be so strong."

-Now Gil said, "So tell me.
+Sam knew he shouldn't think about that now.
+The box of tissues by the bed didn't look anywhere near big enough.
+Gil said, "So tell me.
 What's new?"